suncoast-devs/handbook/lessons/career-prep/branding.md

 The headline is a section at the top of each user's profile where they can create a short description (120 characters max).
-This description appears next to the user's name in search results and written in a way to entice readers to learn more about the user's experience and background.
+This description appears next to the user's name in search results and is written in a way to entice readers to learn more about the user's experience and background.

 ### About